-Sustainable financing also means that governments mobilise the necessary public funding and allocate it to social protection.
+Sustainable financing also means that governments mobilise the public funding and allocate it to social protection.
 There can be no place for commercial or 'for profit' mechanisms.
 Profit-driven insurances inherently imply the risk that a part of the population with less financial means and a higher vulnerability profile will be excluded and have to resort to low standard and inadequate social assistance schemes.
 Such a division weakens solidarity in societies, doesn't reduce inequality and lowers the public support for comprehensive social protection for all.
-The commercialisation of servicedelivery also entails more costs for society and doesn't allow for solidarity based redistribution.
+The commercialisation of service-delivery also entails more costs for society.

-Finally, INSP!R emphasises the supportive role that the international community can and should play in supporting countries in making much needed investments in social protection.
+Finally, WSM and the thematic network emphasise the supportive role that the international community can and should play in supporting countries in making much needed investments in social protection.
 Long-term and predictable funding should be made available, while assisting states to build up their own domestic financing bases.
-We therefore also support the creation of a global fund for social protection.
-It is important however, that also such global fund reflects the key building blocks for comprehensive and broadly supported social protection policies with the structural and effective participation of all actors involved.